 to agency policy, procedures and community service delivery standards.

-The instruction highlights two essential Field Training and Evaluation
+highlights two essential Field Training and Evaluation Process skills:

-Process skills: the ability to examine and objectively document the
+the ability to examine and objectively document the probationers job

-training needs and using proper instructional techniques for corrective
+using proper instructional techniques for corrective action.
+The instruction

-action.
-The instruction presentation will focus upon discussion as well
+presentation will focus upon discussion as well as hands-on application

-as hands-on application of the course materials in small group and individual/student
+of the course materials in small group and individual/student exercises.

-exercises.
-Students are asked to bring their department's training manual
+Students are asked to bring their department's training manual to class.

-to class.
-Students will be required to complete out-of-classroom reading
+Students will be required to complete out-of-classroom reading assignments

-assignments from the course text and workbook, Breaking Routine™:
+from the course text and workbook, Breaking Routine™: Field

 every FTO really needs to know about the operational structure of